ArduCustom/arducustom.github.io/v/dev/ArduCopter/Parameters.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Digital pin number for first relay control\.
-This is the pin used for camera control\.
+This is the pin used for camera shutter control\.
+Some common values are given\, but see the Wiki\'s \"GPIOs\" page for how to determine the pin number for a given autopilot\.

 +-------------------------------+